intermine/im-docs/docs/database/data-sources/library/variation/ensembl-snp.rst

 How to download the data
 ---------------------------

 First you will need the variation data from Ensembl, which are available via MySQL databases.
-Download the Ensembl MySQL database and create the database locally:
+Download the Ensembl file from their FTP site:

+  ftp://ftp.ensembl.org

+Example:

   ftp://ftp.ensembl.org/pub/release-79/variation/vcf/homo_sapiens/Homo_sapiens_incl_consequences.vcf.gz